luisjg/luisjg/README.md

 - [ ] TypeScript
 </td></tr></table>

-If you would like to reach out or collaborate feel free to send me an <a href="mailto:contact@luisjg.io">email</a>.
+If you would like to reach out or collaborate feel free to <a href="mailto:contact@luisjg.io">send me an email</a>.

 <!--
 **luisjg/luisjg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.